-One night many years ago I was alone reading in my home on a quiet suburban street.
-In the distance a car engine fired violently and roared down the hill, transmission screaming and gears grinding.
-I set my book down with a frown just as the sharp squeal of tires turned into the unmistakable sound of the car rolling, its glass shattering and metal crunching before it came to rest.
-The horn continued blaring in a sharp drone.
-It sounded as if it had landed in my front yard.
+One night many years ago, I was home reading on a quiet suburban street when a car engine fired violently and roared down the hill, transmission screaming and gears grinding.
+Frowning, I set the book down just as the sharp squeal of tires turned into the unmistakable sound of the car rolling; its glass shattering and metal crunching before it came to rest.
+The blaring horn sounded as if came from my front yard.

-I was frozen in place.
 Precious seconds ticked by before I could reach for the phone.
-My hands were useless, my fingers thick and numb as I struggled to dial 911.
+My hands had become useless, my fingers suddenly thick and numb as I struggled to dial 911.
 I was barely able to push the request for help past the fur of fear on my tongue.
-When I hung up, I knew I had to go out, but I didn’t want to.
-I delayed, shaking, hoping a neighbor would arrive first to deal with the inevitable gore.
+I hung up, knowing I had to go out, but I couldn’t.
+I delayed, hoping a neighbor would arrive first to deal with the inevitable gore.
+I dressed slowly.
 Surely I had done my duty by calling for aid.
 I didn’t have to get involved, did I?

 I didn’t sleep that night.
 I was the one left wounded in the incident.
 My shocking inability and unwillingness to act had shamed me.
 I had no excuses for my response.
 I was a capable, competent, compassionate person.
 I was normally the first to offer help when something went wrong.
 I had been on the scene of other accidents, had tended others wounds and had acted with courage and efficiency in the past.
-Why had I become immobile this time?
+Why couldn’t I deal with it this time?

 When I later told this story to a friend, she responded, “Are they still living?
 Did you rip their tongue out of their mouth and slap them with it for saying that?”